Rodrigo Becão

-Rodrigo Nascimento França, known as Rodrigo Becão (born 19 January 1996) is a Brazilian professional footballer who plays as a centre-back or right-back for Süper Lig club Fenerbahçe.
+Rodrigo Nascimento França, known as Rodrigo Becão (born 19 January 1996) is a Brazilian professional footballer who plays as a centre-back or right-back for Russian Premier League club Rodina Moscow on loan from Fenerbahçe.

 Career

 Bahia

-Becão made his Campeonato Brasileiro Série B debut for Bahia on 28 November 2015 in a game against Atlético Goianiense.
+Becão made his career debut for Bahia on 28 November 2015 in a Campeonato Brasileiro Série B game against Atlético Goianiense.

+On 10 March 2016, he made his Copa do Nordeste debut as a starter against Juazeirense in a 1-2 away win.
+On 29 January 2017, he made his Campeonato Baiano debut against Jacuipense in a 0-0 tie.

+On 13 June 2017, he made his Campeonato Brasileiro Série A debut with the team against Grêmio.

+On 12 April 2018, he made his Copa Sudamericana debut as a starter against Bolivian club Blooming in an away 1-0 loss.

-CSKA Moscow
+Loan to CSKA Moscow

 On 4 July 2018, Becão joined the Russian Premier League club CSKA Moscow on loan for the 2018–19 season.
 He made his first appearance for CSKA on 27 July 2018, in their 2018 Russian Super Cup victory over Lokomotiv Moscow.

+On 31 July 2018, he made his Russian Premier League debut in a 0-0 tie game against Samara.

 On 19 September 2018, he made his UEFA Champions League debut with 2–2 away tie against Viktoria Plzeň.

 Udinese

 On 6 July 2019, Rodrigo Becão signed to Italian Serie A side Udinese for €1.6 million.

+On 18 August 2019, he made his debut with the team against Südtirol in a 3-1 Coppa Italia win.
 On 25 August 2019, Becão scored the winning goal on his Serie A debut in a 1–0 victory over A.C.
-Milan at Dacia Arena.
+Milan at the Dacia Arena.

 Fenerbahçe

 On 20 July 2023, Turkish Süper Lig side Fenerbahçe announced the signing of Becão on a five-year contract for €8.31 million.

-On 10 August 2023, he scored his first goal in his debut in UEFA Conference League against NK Maribor at the Şükrü Saracoğlu Stadium, Fenerbahçe won 3–1.
+On 10 August 2023, he scored his first goal in his debut in UEFA Conference League against NK Maribor at the Şükrü Saracoğlu Stadium; Fenerbahçe won 3–1.

-On 13 August 2023, he made his Süper Lig debut against Gaziantep FK at the Şükrü Saracoğlu Stadium, Fenerbahçe won 2–1.
+On 13 August 2023, he made his Süper Lig debut against Gaziantep at the Şükrü Saracoğlu Stadium; Fenerbahçe won 2–1.

-On 15 December 2024, he ruptured the anterior cruciate ligament (ACL) in his right knee in the Süper Lig match against Başakşehir FK and will expected to be out for about seven months.
+On 15 December 2024, he ruptured the anterior cruciate ligament (ACL) in his right knee in the Süper Lig match against Başakşehir and was expected to be out for about seven months.

+On 23 November 2025, after a long time ruptured the anterior cruciate ligament (ACL) medical rehabilitation, he played as a substitute in the Süper Lig match against Çaykur Rizespor.

+Loan to Kasımpaşa

+On 17 January 2026, he loaned to Kasımpaşa until the end of season.

+Loan to Rodina Moscow

+On 9 Septembery 2026, he loaned to Russian Premier League new side, 2025–26 Russian First League champion Rodina Moscow until the end of season.